The Egyptian Tarot is an entirely new concept in the field of practical magick and divination.

-The Egyptian Tarot of Thelema trump for the 29th path of Pisces is Khonsu XVIII.
+The Egyptian Tarot trump for the 29th path of Pisces is Khonsu XVIII.
 Khonsu is the ancient Egyptian god of the Moon, the ‘Sky Traveller’.
-The Moon is the traditional name of the 18th Tarot trump.
 The esoteric title of the trump is Ruler of Flux and Reflux: Child of the Sons of the Mighty.
 The 29th path of the Tree of Life extends upwards from Malkuth (the Kingdom) to Netzach (Venus).
 Khonsu’s hieroglyphic name is at the top of the picture.
 The hawk-headed god of the Moon is at the centre, going forth between two pillars.
 He bears the priestly was sceptre in his right hand and the Ankh of Life in his left.
-Khonsu was regarded as the son of Mut and Amoun, and was closely identified with both Tahuti and Horus at Thebes (Egyptian Waset).
+Khonsu is regarded as the son of Mut and Amoun, and he is closely identified with both Tahuti and Horus at Thebes (Egyptian Waset).
 The crown of Khonsu is the full disk and crescent of the Moon; it is not a coincidence that the shape formed from this composite glyph is identical to that of the hieroglyphic Eye of the Moon or Left Eye of Ra.
 The human psyche is reflective as the shade of the Moon; to see Ra (God) with clear or pure perception is to know God.
 To know God is to be known by God—thus it is to become God, the Ever-Becoming.

 The full description of Khonsu XVIII may be read here.

-The Egyptian Tarot of Thelema Hrumachis IV is described in detail here.
+The Egyptian Tarot Hrumachis IV is described in detail here.

 The complete description of Hathoor V may be read here.